rl1987/trickster.dev/tricksterblog/content/post/harvesting-emails-from-google-search-results.md

 tiktok.com
 ```

-In q1.txt we put list of domain names we want to find emails in, prefix by `@` character:
+In q1.txt we put list of domain names we want to find emails in, prefixed by `@` character:

 ```
 @gmail.com